Tessera (Venus)

 A tessera (plural tesserae) is a region of heavily deformed terrain on Venus, characterized by two or more intersecting tectonic elements, high topography, and subsequent high radar backscatter.
 Tesserae often represent the oldest material at any given location and are among the most tectonically deformed terrains on Venus's surface.
 Diverse types of tessera terrain exist.
 It is not currently clear if this is due to a variety in the interactions of Venus's mantle with regional crustal or lithospheric stresses, or if these diverse terrains represent different locations in the timeline of crustal plateau formation and fall.
 Multiple models of tessera formation exist and further extensive studies of Venus's surface are necessary to fully understand this complex terrain.

 Exploration

 Pioneer Venus Orbiter detected regions of anomalous radar properties and high backscatter.
-Using SAR imaging, the Venera 15 and Venera 16 orbiters revealed these regions to be chaotically tiled terrain, which Soviet scientists named "паркет" (parquet), later known as "tesserae."
+Using SAR imaging, the Venera 15 and Venera 16 orbiters revealed these regions to be chaotically tiled terrain, which Soviet scientists named "паркет" (parquet, pronounced par-key'yet), later known as "tesserae."
 The most recent data concerning tessera terrain comes from the Magellan Mission, in which the majority of Venus's surface was mapped in high resolution (~100 m/pixel).
 Future missions to Venus would allow for further understanding of tessera terrain.